 REPORTING OF ADVERSE REACTIONS TO MEDICINAL PRODUCTS

-ON-LINE REPORTING SUSPECTED ADVERSE REACTIONS
+ON-LINE REPORTING OF SUSPECTED ADVERSE DRUG REACTIONS

 Javna agencija Republike Slovenije za zdravila in medicinske pripomočke